MicrosoftDocs/visualstudio-docs/docs/profiling/analyze-async.md

 1. Click the **Start** button to run the tool.

-1. After the tool starts running, go through the profiled scenario in your app.
+1. After the tool starts running, go through the scenario you want to profile in your app.
 Then select **Stop collection** or close your app to see your data.

 1. After collection stops, you see a table of the activities that happened during your profiling session.